 - EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2022 football season to reinforce proper waste management for these temporary operations.
-Signs will again be provided to vendors/concession stands ahead of the 2023 football season. - EHS-AA requires that new building construction and building renovation projects resulting in new and/or modified internal piping be dye tested to confirm proper connection to the sanitary system.
+Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2023 football season to reinforce proper waste management for these temporary operations.
+Signs will again be provided to vendors/concession stands ahead of the 2024 football season. - EHS-AA requires that new building construction and building renovation projects resulting in new and/or modified internal piping be dye tested to confirm proper connection to the sanitary system.
 This requirement is in place for projects where more than 10 fixtures are impacted. - EHS-AA conducts quarterly SWPPP inspections at seven maintenance facilities.
 EHS-AA has also developed an online Storm Water Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
-Forty-four (44) staff completed the online training between July 1, 2022 and December 31, 2022.
-EHS-AA continues to use the online training module for refresher training of U-M staff members. - During this reporting period, four (4) UMAA Utilities staff completed the SEMCOG IDEP Alert Observer Training and SEMCOG IDEP Investigator Training.
+Forty (40) staff completed the online training between July 1, 2023 and December 31, 2023.
+EHS-AA continues to use the online training module for refresher training of U-M staff members. - During this reporting period, 18 UMAA staff completed the SEMCOG IDEP Alert Observer Training and one staff completed SEMCOG IDEP Investigator Training.

 - EHS-D oversees the disposal of hazardous waste.
-EHS-D personnel are properly trained in RCRA and the University utilizes qualified contractors for transport and disposal off site. - EHS-D applied for and was approved for a Notice of Intent to use Rule 97 tracer dye when necessary.
+EHS-D personnel are properly trained in RCRA and the University utilizes qualified contractors for transport and disposal off site. - EHS-D applied for and was approved for a Notice of Intent to use Rule 97 tracer dye when necessary. - Two (2) EHS staff completed IDEP Alert Observer training with SEMCOG.

-• EHS-F oversees the disposal of hazardous waste.
-EHS-F routinely walks the campus and inspects loading dock areas, dumpsters, facilities operations and vehicle maintenance/storage areas, refueling operations, and construction activities to ensure that materials continue to be stored properly, secondary containment is functioning, and any outdoor storage containers remain in good condition.
+- EHS-F oversees the disposal of hazardous waste.
+EHS-F routinely walks the campus and inspects loading dock areas, dumpsters, facilities operations and vehicle maintenance/storage areas, refueling operations, and construction activities to ensure that materials continue to be stored properly, secondary containment is functioning, and any outdoor storage containers remain in good condition. - Four (4) staff completed IDEP Alert Observer training with SEMCOG.